 Crazy Dave was once like you or I. Washington born and raised, his dream of becoming a rockstar was set aside as he worked multiple jobs to support his wife and two kids.
 And his love for cocaine.

-His whole world was soon shattered when he discovered his wife fell pregnant with their local drug dealing delivery boy.
+His whole world was soon shattered when he discovered his wife fell pregnant with their local drug-dealing delivery boy.
 An affair and discovery that drove him into the firm grip of the addictive drug, and eventually onto the streets.

 So when a New York mobster offered him $30,000 to relocate to Bolivia, to learn the language, adapt as a local and act as a man on the ground, he boarded the next flight he could.
 Despite the fact that he thought Bolivia was in Africa.
 Oh, Dave.

-A theatrical story-teller, wearing dirt ridden, rolled-up jeans and a torn Atlanta Falcons football jersey, he acted out the multiple character roles with such passion, distinction and precision.
+A theatrical storyteller, wearing dirt-ridden, rolled-up jeans and a torn Atlanta Falcons football jersey, he acted out the multiple character roles with such passion, distinction and precision.
 The black rag, tied as a bandana to protect his hairless head, bounced as he physically reenacted his life story.

 His darkened stick-thin arms, covered in faded tattoos, slammed the floor.
 He became angry.
-Natives smirked as they watched the local mad man tell two white, Irish tourists how he was in fact set up as a decoy, deemed to be caught, while a larger payload passed through customs.
+Natives smirked as they watched the local madman tell two white, Irish tourists how he was in fact set up as a decoy, deemed to be caught, while a larger payload passed through customs.

-He was immediately sent to San Pedro, not exactly the ideal penitentiary for a immigrant, and an American.
+He was immediately sent to San Pedro, not exactly the ideal penitentiary for an immigrant, and an American.
 His first year was filled with abuse and beatings until one day, the wealthy prisoners decided that his English skills would come in handy.

 While serving his sentence, at first Dave became the kids’ English teacher, receiving 6 grams of coke per day in payment for his classes.
-He then moved onto the cocaine lab, where he worked endlessly, crushing coca leaves by foot, and curating the perfectly pure substance.
+He then moved on to the cocaine lab, where he worked endlessly, crushing coca leaves by foot, and curating the perfectly pure substance.